What Employees Should Wear to Work

 For example, some business casual dress codes recommend that employees wear suit coats or jackets to work.
 Others allow jeans as everyday business attire.
 With the range of recommendations available, is it any wonder that employees have trouble knowing what is appropriate to wear to work?

-I'll differentiate the degrees of formality in business attire allowed in the most common employee dress codes.
+You can differentiate dress codes by the degrees of formality in the business attire allowed in the most common employee dress codes.
 It will help you determine and communicate the appropriate business attire selections for your workplace.
 The majority of employees just want to fit in, work successfully, and succeed in their careers.
-A communicated dress code gives them one less thing to worry about.
+A communicated dress code gives them one less factor to worry about or stress over.

 Appropriate Business Attire for Degrees of Formality in Dress Codes